readthedocs/ethicalads.io/content/pages/publisher-policy.md

 We have the following rules around display of our ads:

-* Our ad should be the only ad on your site
+* Our ad should be the only ad on your site.
+We currently only allow a single EthicalAds ad per page, but are discussing how to support multiple.
 * The ad should appear when the user first visits, above the fold, on both desktop and mobile.
 You can disable the ad on mobile if this isn't possible.
 * You are welcome to [display a different ad](https://ethical-ad-client.readthedocs.io/en/latest/#customization) as a fallback if EthicalAds doesn't have a paid ad to show.
 * The ad placement should result in at least a .1% CTR (click-through rate).
 If your CTR falls below this, we'll work with you to improve the placement.